Ybalrid/Annwvyn/README.md

 Using the engine
 ----------------

 Make a copy of the "template" directory to a convinient location for you, and you are ready to go.
-It conains a Visual Studio (Game.sln) project allready configured.
+It conains a Visual Studio (Game.sln) project already configured.

 **Make sure to put Visual Studio build in release/x64 mode before building!**

-On windows you need to have a environement variable "AnnwvynSDK64" set to the SDK location.
+On windows you need to have a environment variable "AnnwvynSDK64" set to the SDK location.
 This is done automaticly by the SDK installer, but if you encounter problem, you should run again the RUNME.bat script on the SDK installation folder

 Updating the engine